 2. YOU DON’T LIKE WHO YOU ARE.

-No matter how successful, good-looking or popular you are, if you don’t like the person starting back at you in the mirror, few things in life will bring you joy.
+No matter how successful, good-looking or popular you are, if you don’t like the person staring back at you in the mirror, few things in life will bring you joy.

 Unresolved self-loathing will leave you riddled with doubt, negativity and self-sabotaging habits that can undo all the good that you’re constantly trying to do for yourself and others.

-This is why I regained all the weight that I’d once lost.
-I didn’t succeed in losing and keeping it off until I started putting in the work to make peace with ‘me’, flaws and all.
+This is why I regained all the weight that I’d once lost, and I didn’t succeed in losing and keeping it off until I started putting in the work to make peace with ‘me’, flaws and all.